-January 2, our grower went to WalMart and bought potting soil to use in the greenhouse to get early tomato plants established for Farmers Market sales.
-As WalMart isn't in the Vendor list, you will need to click on
+January 2, our grower went to WalMart and bought potting soil to use in the greenhouse to get tomato plants established for early production and sales in the local farmer's market as WalMart sn't in the Vendor list, you will need to add it or Quick Add:

-Quick Add

 Click on Save and New.
-Next, our grower went to Quietwater Mill & Feed for some fertilizer and herbicides to be used both in the greenhouse and in preparing the outdoor fields for planting.
-Because they will be used for plants for both Wholesale Cut Flowers and Farmers Market, the expenses are assigned to Overhead and will be prorated at a later date based on estimated use.
+Next, our grower went to Quietwater Mill & Feed for some fertilizer to be used in the greenhouse and herbicides to be used in preparing the outdoor fields for planting.